 Cleanup Action Plan for the lowland area

 The Cleanup Action Plan addresses 14 contaminated areas in the lowland area.
-Ecology plans to use several different cleanup technologies.
+We plan to use several different cleanup technologies.
 More than one technology may be used at some of the locations.
 These technologies are described below and the locations for their use are shown on the map.

 of contamination is planned for A1 and A2.
 Contaminated material will be excavated and transported offsite for disposal at an approved facility.